pvnovarese/2022-DevOpsWorld/lab1/README.md

 The Dockerfile/Jenkinsfile in this directory are just for reference, and for recovery purposes if you make any mistakes during the lab.

-* Edit the Jenkinsfile.
+1) Edit the Jenkinsfile.
 There are three changes to make for this lab.

-1) In the "Install and Verify Tools" stage, we want to run a check to see if our SBOM tools are available, and if not, install them.
+a) In the "Install and Verify Tools" stage, we want to run a check to see if our SBOM tools are available, and if not, install them.
 Right after the `which docker` check, inside the `sh` script, let's add these additional commands:
 ```
           ### make sure syft is available, and if not, download and install
           if [ ! $(which syft) ]; then